-The historical centre of Stockport is the Market Place that is situated on a 240 million year old red sandstone cliff overlooking what was once an important ford over the River Mersey.
+The historical centre of Stockport is the Market Place.
+It is situated on a 240 million year old red sandstone cliff overlooking what was once an important ford over the River Mersey.
 This ford was the meeting point of several Roman roads.

 The Saxons established a village on the site and this was the beginning of Stockport.
 The name Stockport was derived from two Saxon words: STOC – a stockaded place or castle, and PORT – a wood.
 Literally, a castle in a wood.
 There is sufficient evidence that a stronghold existed in the vicinity in ancient British times as well as early Roman times.